Divergence free quantum field theory using a spectral calculus of Lorentz invariant measures: Introduction

 \section{Introduction}

 The divergences in quantum field theory (QFT) are currently generally dealt with by using the techniques of regularization and renormalization.
 Two of the principal methods of regularization are Pauli-Villars regularization and dimensional regularization.
-Both of these methods involve modifying a divergent integral to form an integral which exists in a manner depending on a parameter where the parameter is a momentum cutoff $\Lambda$ for Pauli-Villars regularization or a perturbation $\epsilon>0$ of the space-time dimension $D=4-\epsilon$ for dimensional regularization.
+Both of these methods involve modifying a divergent integral to form an integral which exists in a manner depending on a parameter where the parameter is the mass $\Lambda$ of a fictitious photon for Pauli-Villars regularization or a perturbation $\epsilon>0$ of the space-time dimension $D=4-\epsilon$ for dimensional regularization.
 The parameter is then varied towards the value that it would have if the divergent integral existed ($\Lambda\rightarrow\infty$ for Pauli-Villars, $\epsilon\rightarrow0$ for dimensional) and the badly behaved contributions (e.g. terms of the order of $\log(\Lambda)$ or $\epsilon^{-1}$) are subtracted out or ignored to obtain finite answers which can be compared with experiment.
 The process of removing the badly behaved contributions is called renormalization (e.g. minimal subtraction).

 Many of the initial developers of QFT such as Dirac and Feynman were not happy with the fact that many of the integrals in QFT, in particular, those involving fermion loops, do not exist in the mathematical sense but more recently, especially through the important work of Wilson and others on the renormalization group, the parameterized variation with scale has been seen to have physical significance and not just the result of a mathematical artifice.
 In particular the concept of running coupling constant and the comparison of its behavior in QED and QCD, which is asymptotically free, is seen to be of great physical significance.
 The significance has propagated into other areas of physics such as solid state physics and critical phenomena in condensed matter physics.
-The exact renormalization group equations (ERGE) of both Wilson and Polchinski involve cutoffs (a smooth ultraviolet regulator in the work of Polchinski).